Negating The Costs Of Unreliable Utility Supply

 Considering the reality of daily rolling blackouts and systematic load shedding schedules issued by Eskom, one has to ensure that critical sites are effectively backed up.

-As a supplier and service provider to the Riello Aros UPS (Uninterruptible Power Supply) range, Standby Systems SA have the experience and technical expertise to support your critical load during the coming months of load shedding.
+As a supplier and service provider to the Riello Aros UPS (Uninterruptible Power Supply) range, Standby Systems have the experience and technical expertise to support your critical load during the coming months of load shedding.

 The backup time given by the UPS is normally calculated at full inverter load.
 Therefore, Riello Aros RPS UPS battery sized for 10 minutes at full inverter load will vary in terms of the percentage of load that your Riello Aros RPS UPS is supplying.